| Title: | Statistical Functions for the Maxwell-Boltzmann-Bose-Einstein-Fermi-Dirac (MBBEFD) Family of Distributions |

 result.
 Logical arguments should be of length 1.

-This package follows Bernegger's convention that the density function does not exists at 1.
+This package follows Bernegger's convention that the density function does not exist at 1.
 This differs from the mbbefd package.

 Avraham Adler [email protected]